vstoykovbg/cryptopup/README.md

 Cryptopup is a live Linux distribution that fits on a CD (it's only 531MiB), but also can be burned on a DVD or recorded on a USB flash drive.
 It contains useful crypto tools: [Doubleslow](https://github.com/vstoykovbg/doubleslow), [Doublerandom](https://github.com/vstoykovbg/doublerandom), [RFC1751-encoding-decoding](https://github.com/vstoykovbg/RFC1751-encoding-decoding), [Mnemonic hashes](https://github.com/vstoykovbg/mnemonic-hashes), Electrum, Bitaddress, [BIP39 tool](https://github.com/iancoleman/bip39) and others.

 When text mode is selected (with "do not copy in RAM") it requires very low RAM (assuming you will use frugal settings on Doubleslow).
+I tested it with 192MB RAM and Doubleslow was able to work with 64MiB RAM requirement for the first stage of hashing.

 ![Cryptopup boot screen](images/cryptopup_11.png?raw=true "Cryptopup boot screen")